 Initiative Business Unit Start Date End Date Status % Complete Performance 2.1.5.1 CPI - Design Pakenham town centre streetscape upgrades.
-Major Projects 01-07-2021 02-07-2022 In Progress 75 RED Progress Comments: 21.09.22 Council funding grant to the State Government's Growing Sub infrastructure in Pakenham.
-Works will commence 2023 after public consultation Public consultation will occur once recrutiment for a coordinator is finalised and they can ma Council has prepared a draft Public Realm Strategy for the Pakenham Centre.
-This has been work needs to occur in this space, waiting on resource to onboard. anage this.
-This will be a cr ucial part of the project 2.1.5.1 CPI - Review and update Council's Road Safety Plan.
-Community Infrastructure Delivery 01-07-2021 30-06-2022 Completed 100 GREEN Progress Comments: The Cardinia Shire Road Safety Strategy was developed in 2016 with an aim to reduce the level and severity of road trauma within the municipality over the coming 10 years until 2025.
+Major Projects 01-07-2021 02-07-2022 In Progress 75 RED

+Progress Comments: 21.09.22 Council funding grant to the State Government's Growing Suburbs Fund, to revitalise Main Street Pakenham was successful and will assist Council to upgrade road infrastructure in Pakenham.
+Works will commence 2023 after public consultation

+Public consultation will occur once recrutiment for a coordinator is finalised and they can manage this.
+This will be a crucial part of the project

+Council has prepared a draft Public Realm Strategy for the Pakenham Centre.
+This has been drawn from the objectives of the Pakenham Structure Plan and the Urban Design Framework.
+More work needs to occur in this space, waiting on resource to onboard.

+2.1.5.1 CPI - Review and update Council's Road Safety Plan.
+Community 01-07-2021 30-06-2022 Completed 100 Infrastructure Delivery GREEN

+Progress Comments: The Cardinia Shire Road Safety Strategy was developed in 2016 with an aim to reduce the level and severity of road trauma within the municipality over the coming 10 years until 2025.
 An internal review and workshop has been completed with internal departments to ensure the actions and priorities remain consistent with the intent of the strategy.
 Ongoing actions being carried out include; the delivery of road safety programs (federal government Black Spot Program), liaison with Victoria Police on road safety matters, improving roadside horse-riding trails aligned with the shires Equestrian Strategy, advocacy to Victorian and Australian Government agencies to fund and deliver road safety improvements, and establishing a program to deliver traffic calming devices in identified residential areas.

-2.1.5.2 CPI - Plan and deliver infrastructure upgrades to our road network to meet the needs of the current and future population.
-Community Infrastructure Delivery 01-07-2021 30-06-2022 Completed 100 Progress Comments: Under the umbrella of the Better Local Roads Program, all major road infrastructure is planned for and delivered through three major roads programs.
+2.1.5.2 CPI - Plan and deliver infrastructure upgrades to our road network to meet the Community 01-07-2021 30-06-2022 Completed 100 needs of the current and future population.
+Infrastructure Delivery GREEN

+Progress Comments: Under the umbrella of the Better Local Roads Program, all major road infrastructure is planned for and delivered through three major roads programs.
 These are the Sealing the Hills program, the Strategic Roads program, and the Princes Highway Intersection Upgrade program.

 For the Sealing the Hills program, road construction has been completed on Princes Ave and Crichton Ave in Emerald, with new road construction commencing on Armstrong Rd in Beaconsfield, Station Rd Anzac St and Heroes Ave in Gembrook, as well as Beenak East Rd in Gembrook.

 A contract has been awarded for works to commence shortly on Innes Rd in Gembrook.
 Early water quality treatment works were recently carried out in preparation for the future construction of Caroline Ave and Boronia Cr in Cockatoo, which is to take place later in the calendar year.

 For the Strategic Roads program, road construction has now been completed for LL & Armytage roads in Officer, and construction has commenced for McGregor Rd, Solider Rd and Hobsons Rd in Pakenham.

 For the Princes Highway Intersection Upgrade Program, works have now commenced on both the Princes Highway, Bayview Rd and Tivendale Rd intersections.